Dustin Donaldson: I Am Spoonbender

 In 1997, Donaldson teamed up with long-time friend Brian Jackson to record I Am Spoonbender's first studio album Sender/Receiver.
 Halfway through this recording, Robynn Iwata would join the group under the moniker "Cup".
 Marc Kate was also added to the lineup sometime after the album's recording but before its release.
 The band would release two more EPs, Teletwin in 1999 and Shown Actual Size in 2002.
 I Am Spoonbender would then self-release their second studio album Buy Hidden Persuaders in 2006.

 Personal life

 Despite his stint with queercore band Pansy Division in the mid-1990s, Donaldson has identified himself as heterosexual.
 He met his current partner Robynn Iwata in 1995 while Pansy Division and cub were touring together.

 Other Work

 Film

 Donaldson was briefly featured in the 1996 documentary Queercore: A Punk-U-Mentary alongside Pansy Division, though not interviewed or credited.
 He appeared as an actor in Jon Moritsugu's 2002 film Scumrock.

 Journalism

 Donaldson has written articles for Chunklet Magazine, including an interview with Will Cullen Hart of The Olivia Tremor Control in 2000.

 Archaeology

-Donaldson first traveled to Egypt in 2008 as a research project for I Am Spoonbender's third studio album.
-He would return with Iwata a few times before the two decided to stay there indefinitely in 2012, forming the website The Source in the Sahara to compile their research.
+Donaldson first traveled to Egypt in April 2008 with Robert Bauval as a research project for I Am Spoonbender's third studio album.
+He and Iwata claim to have discovered spring and fall equinox solar alignments in Timasirayn Temple and Amun Oracle.